jshin1028/DAEN690-Team-Contrail/README.md

 ### About the Files Attached to the GitHub <br>
  - TensorFlow_Image_Classification.py: Python code that has the ML model for the image classification. <br>
  - Weather_Fairfax, VA 22030 2022-08-01 to 2022-12-31.csv: Hourly weather data from the beginning of August, 2022 to the end of December, 2022. <br>

+### Tools that we are planning to use
+ - Roboflow
+ - Momentum A.I.

+### Cloud Platform (AWS)
+ - Storage: S3
+ - Computing: EC2, Lambda, or Sage Maker

 <br>
  *Content will be updated as the project progresses.